Rsantct/pe.audio.sys/pe.audio.sys/README.md

 # Filesystem tree

+All files are hosted under **`$HOME/pe.audio.sys`**, so that you can run `pe.audio.sys` under any user name.

+That way you can keep any `~/bin` an other files and directories under your home directory.

 1st level contains firsthand files (system  configuration and the system start script) and firsthand folders (loudspeakers, user macros).

 Deeper `share/` levels contains runtime files you don't usually need to access to.